erhant/crypto-notes/content/zkhack/4-custom-gates-lookups.md

 ---
-title: "Custom Gates & Lookup Tables"
+title: 'Custom Gates & Lookup Tables'
-desc: "Addition and multiplication is a bit too constricting, so we can build our custom gates.
-Furthermore, we can increase the performance via lookup tables!"
+desc: 'Addition and multiplication is a bit too constricting, so we can build our custom gates.
+Furthermore, we can increase the performance via lookup tables!'
-order: 104
+order: 4
-tags: ["symmetric"]
+cat: 'zkhack'
 ---

 [(video)](https://www.youtube.com/watch?v=Uldlq35Se3k)